Love, Fear and the Time Machine

-Love, Fear and the Time Machine is the sixth album by Polish progressive rock band Riverside.
+Love, Fear and the Time Machine is the sixth studio album by Polish progressive rock band Riverside.
 The album was released on 4 September 2015 through InsideOut Music.

 Background

 It was their final album to feature guitarist Piotr Grudziński before his death on 21 February 2016.
 Illustration, design and layout for the album were completed by Travis Smith.
 The album was recorded, mixed and mastered at Serakos Studio in Warsaw, Poland between November 2014 and June 2015 by Magda and Robert Srzednicki.